nkabbara/nkabbara.github.io/books/on-writing-well.md

 Don't annoy your readers with over-explaining-by telling them something they already know or can figure out.
 Try not to use words like "surprisingly", "predictably" and "of course".
 Trust your material.

 Your voice is your identity as a writer.
 The reader will know it's you whether your write about tango or about technology.
 Do not fit your voice into the subject, rather write about the subject in your voice.
 You may help your voice come out by paying attention to the following:
 * Breeziness: it's when you ingratiate to the reader.
-You talk to him in an overly friendly manner if you want his approval or in an overly pretentious manner if you think they're highbrowed.
+You talk to him in an overly friendly manner if you want his approval or in an overly pretentious manner if you think they're high browed.
 Instead, picture yourself having a conversation with a friend who you respect and that you know that he respects you.
 * Clichés are the enemy of good taste.
 They condense ideas into metaphor.
 Shed them and explain the idea in your own fresh words.
 You will inevitably introduce cliches and will remove the in your rewriting.
 Top brass instead of official, execs, chairmen, presidents, directors, or managers.
 * Imitate authors who you enjoy and you think have good taste.
 Don't worry about sounding like them.
 Eventually you will shed that skin.
 * Generally, taste uses words that have surprise, strength and precision.
 You use mostly short words with two syllables, some with three.
 More than that only if you have to.
 And much less, long words of Latin origin that end with 'ion'.
 You rarely use vague words, instead you use real everyday words like: leaves, wind, frost, air, evening, earth, comfort, soil, labor, breath, body, justice, courage, peace, land, rites, home.